business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Why We Chose Verizon Connect for Midsize Fleets

 For companies with midsize fleets, access to usable and actionable information is essential for managing costs and improving efficiency.
-The cost of running vehicles and employing drivers at scale is significant and failing to manage these expenses properly eats into profit margins, especially for haulers.
-We like that Verizon Connect’s features are built to help businesses with midsize fleets organize workflows efficiently, stay on top of vehicle maintenance, manage drivers and technicians and save money on fuel and wages.
-The system is particularly adept at mapping out the ideal routes for drivers and handling job scheduling.
+The cost of running vehicles and employing drivers at scale is significant, and failing to manage these expenses properly eats into profit margins, especially for haulers.
+We like that Verizon Connect’s features are built to help businesses with midsize fleets organize workflows efficiently, stay on top of vehicle maintenance, manage drivers and technicians, and save money on fuel and wages.
+The system is particularly adept at mapping ideal routes for drivers and handling job scheduling.

-Because of the volume of data obtained through Verizon Connect, fleet managers and administrators can create customized reports tailored specifically to their business needs.
+Because of the volume of data obtained through Verizon Connect, fleet managers and administrators can create customized reports tailored to their business needs.
 We also like how the platform helps companies comply with state and federal laws and regulations no matter where their drivers are.
-Verizon Connect is also scalable, meaning that as you add to your fleet and expand your geographical footprint, the system can grow with you.
+Additionally, Verizon Connect is scalable.
+As you add to your fleet and expand your geographical footprint, the system can grow with you.
 With all this in mind, we recommend Verizon Connect as the best GPS fleet management system for midsize fleets.

 Did You Know?Did you know

-If you need to track assets like plants, equipment and trailers, Verizon Connect can help you do this on the same platform as your vehicle fleet.
+If you must also track assets like plants, equipment and trailers, Verizon Connect can help you do so on the same platform as your vehicle fleet.

 Ease of Use